peregr956/lifepath-planner/services/api-gateway/README.md

 - The `BudgetSession` table retains the draft, partial, and final payloads plus timestamps.
 - Every state mutation records an `AuditEvent` with the action name, source IP, and stage transition metadata for troubleshooting.

+## Rate Limiting

+- The gateway ships with a lightweight in-memory limiter to prevent abuse before a real edge proxy is in place.
+- Defaults: `60` requests/minute with a `20` request burst per client IP.
+- Tune via `GATEWAY_RATE_LIMIT_PER_MIN` and `GATEWAY_RATE_LIMIT_BURST`.
+- The limiter adds a `Retry-After` header and logs a structured `rate_limited` event with the offending IP/request ID.

 ## Testing

 Run the persistence-focused suite to verify durable storage and auditing behavior: